jvasileff/vscode-ceylon/README.md

 * `ceylon.generateOutput`: Write compiled binaries to the output repository.
   Note that output is produced regardless of whether or not the source files have been saved.
 * `ceylon.serverLogPriority`: The logging level for the language server.
+For levels other than 'disabled', a log file will be created for each instance of the extension.
+Log files will be created in the '/tmp' directory if it exists, or the system default temporary directory otherwise.
 * `ceylon.config.compiler.suppresswarning`: Override the suppresswarning
   setting.
 * `ceylon.config.compiler.dartsuppresswarning`: Override the